Marathi language: Grammar

 Marathi grammar shares similarities with other modern Indo-Aryan languages.
 Jain Acharya Hemachandra is the grammarian of Maharashtri Prakrit.
 The first modern book exclusively concerning Marathi grammar was printed in 1805 by William Carey.

 Marathi employs agglutinative, inflectional and analytical forms.
 Unlike most other Indo-Aryan languages, Marathi has kept three grammatical genders: masculine, feminine and neuter.
 The primary word order of Marathi is subject–object–verb Marathi follows a split-ergative pattern of verb agreement and case marking: it is ergative in constructions with either perfective transitive verbs or with the obligative ("should", "have to") and it is nominative elsewhere.
 An unusual feature of Marathi, as compared to other Indo-European languages, is that it displays inclusive and exclusive we, common to the Austroasiatic and Dravidian languages.
 Other similarities to Dravidian include the extensive use of participial constructions and also to a certain extent the use of the two anaphoric pronouns swətah and apəṇ.
 Numerous scholars have noted the existence of Dravidian linguistic patterns in the Marathi language.

 Sharing of linguistic resources with other languages

 Marathi is primarily influenced by Prakrit, Maharashtri, and Apabhraṃśa.
 Formal Marathi draws literary and technical vocabulary from Sanskrit.

 Marathi has also shared directions, vocabulary, and grammar with languages such as Indian Dravidian languages.
-Over a period of many centuries, the Marathi language and people have also come into contact with foreign languages such as Persian, Arabic, English romance languages such as French, Spanish, Portuguese and other European languages.
+Over a period of many centuries, the Marathi language and people have also come into contact with foreign languages such as Persian, Arabic, English, and European romance languages such as French, Spanish, Portuguese and other European languages.

+Dravidian Influence

+Spoken in the historically active region of the Deccan Plateau, the language has been subject to contact and mostly one-way influence with the surrounding Dravidian languages.
+Up to 5% of Marathi's basic vocabulary is of a Dravidian origin.
+According to various scholars like Bloch (1970) and Southworth (1971), Marathi's very origins can be traced to a pidgin or a substratum origin with surrounding Dravidian language.